All Episodes

 She escaped to Cuba in 79 and has been a fugitive since listed on the FBI's most wanted terrorist list in 2013.

-And uh you should at least be consistent.
+And you should at least be consistent.

 I don't need a better reason.

-If if some large percentage of a demographic group that is part of my American experience says these are just offensive, and they have a good reason, you know, because it represented slavery or whatever, I would say, you know what?
+If some large percentage of a demographic group that is part of my American experience says these are just offensive, and they have a good reason, you know, because it represented slavery or whatever, I would say, you know what?

-So I I think that's a perfectly reasonable um debate, and I would be pretty flexible about that.
+So I think that's a perfectly reasonable debate.

-I put it on my wall, and then my black and white friends look at it and go, uh, Scott, you do you know what this is about?
+And then my black and white friends look at it and go, ah, Scott, do you know what this is about?

 And I'd be like, it's just great art.